shubinternet/manager/README.md

 - Voice chat
 - Video chat

-It's not that I won't like talking with you, it's that I am usually multiplexing; it's hard to take the time to focus on a single thread and, in my experience, in a distributed company people are bad at noticing one is busy and waiting to engage.
+It's not that I won't like talking with you, it's that I am usually multiplexing; it's hard to take the time to focus on a single thread and, in my experience, in a distributed company people are bad at noticing one is busy and at waiting to engage.
 If we're being honest, I'm also sometimes a little avoidant of the degree of focus that a voice or video conversation brings with it.
 Asynchronous communication is something I'm usually very comfortable with, though for 1:1 conversations I prefer Slack or voice -- those are typically the only meetings that I ignore everything else for.

 ### Growing People